January 25, 2018

 - IRS is starting to have a heart.
 If you filed or paid late, there is a first time abate program that may waive any late payment and filing penalties.

-- The standard mileage rate for business use for 2017 will be 53.5 cents.
-Medical and moving is at 17 cents and charity miles are still at 14 cents a mile.
-For 2016, business is 54, medical and moving is 19 cents, and charity remains 14 plus parking tolls.
+- The standard mileage rate for business use for 2018 will be 54.5 cents.
+Medical and moving is at 18 cents and charity miles are still at 14 cents a mile.

 - Obamacare will continue to provide many people with refundable credits to help them buy health coverage.
 Form 8962 must be filled out to reconcile your advance subsidies to actual.
 You must have form 1095-A to complete the form and/or your refund can be delayed.
 So if an employee’s premium exceeds 8% of the household’s AGI then the penalty tax doesn’t apply.
 Members of households where total income is below the level needed to file a tax return also are exempted.
 Therefore, once the formula is done, I believe that most people will not be subject to the penalty tax because it will prove to be unaffordable for them.

-- In 2016 & 2017 the maximum fine for not having insurance is $695 a person, $2085 per uninsured families, unless we can find an exemption, such as unaffordable.
+- In 2016 & 2017 the maximum fine for not having insurance is $695 a person or as much as 2.5% of your income, $2085 per uninsured families, unless we can find an exemption, such as unaffordable.

-- Also in the final bill: Tax-deferred ABLE savings accounts for the disabled, similar to 529 plans.
+- Also Tax-deferred ABLE savings accounts for the disabled, similar to 529 plans.
 Starting in 2015, nondeductible pay-ins of up to $14,000 a year can be made to ABLEs for those who become blind or disabled before age 26.
 Payouts will be tax-free if used for housing, transportation, education, job training and the like.

 - Tax compliance and payroll taxes are a major area of fours for the IRS and Department of Justice.
 These are looking at companies skipping payroll tax deposits as well as the misclassified workers or independent contractors.

 - The 2015 individual audit rate was 0.84%, one in 119 returns.
+The 2016 audit rate fell to .7% out of 143.
 These are the lowest figures in years.
 The bulk of these audits were correspondence/spam’s done by mail.
 The main individuals looked at were filers claiming the earned income tax credit- 1.75% was audited last year.
 Sole proprietors between 2%-2.5% of the schedule C filers reporting $25,000 gross receipts.
 Upper-incomers: Tax payers with income of $200,000 or higher had a 2.61%, or one in every 38 returns vs. .76% for those with lower incomes.
 Millionaires get the most scrutiny.
 9.55% of tax returns reporting at least $1 million compared with 7.5% in prior year.
 Lucky super-rich with $10 million or more were audited at 34.69%.
 These are the people with 1040 and entities they control, such as C & S Corp, LLC, and partnerships.
 The business exam rate was 0.6% and partnerships and S-Corporations are feeling the heat.

-- We have all heard about the scams, such as “bring gift cards to certain locations,” “student tax” scams, “pay $ now or go to jail,” and false CP2000 letters or tax bills by email/scams.
+- As tax season begins, you will hear the same old stories, such as “bring gift cards to certain locations,” “student tax” scams, “pay $ now or go to jail,” and false CP2000 letters or tax bills by email/scams.
 Let me just tell you- the IRS will not call or email you.
 They do letters by computers.
 Computers generated pre-formed letters to tell you of any balance dues until you call and set up a payment agreement, pay them, and then they send certified letters.
 They can knock on your door if you continue to ignore them.
 Now, they have started the private debt collection next spring.
 These private collections can contact people by phone, which raises concerns, but they should say they are IRS contractors.

 - IRS continues to pay billions in erroneous claims for refundable tax credits and tax cheating, Treasury inspectors say.
 A whopping $458 billion fell through the cracks each year from 2008 to 2010, which is not paid voluntarily and timely.
 IRS will recoup $52 billion through audits and other enforcement activities leaving a net gap of $406 billion per year.
 Underreported business income from individuals is a big chunk of it ($125 billion in income tax plus $65 billion in S-E tax).
 The tax gap isn’t likely to get smaller anytime soon.
 With the limitations in the IRS budget they can’t hire the 600-700 agents needed to replace the $5000-plus agents lost since 2010 and the budget short falls.